MatthewBoyce/MachineLearning-alGO/README.md

 - Firstly the first few moves took a long time to get a response, sometimes 30 seconds or more.
 As the game plays on however and the choices become more obvious to the pruning rules the game moves into a more real time view and late game it feels very smooth.

-- Secondly, while the game put up a good fight and definatly 'feels' intellegent im able to abuse the agorithm, taking an early positon in the middle of the board causes the first few turns to be wasted as the bot spreads out its pecices too much until it becomes more clear where the most benifical place to put them is.
+- Secondly, while the game put up a good fight and definitely 'feels' intelligent I can abuse the algorithm, taking an early position in the middle of the board causes the first few turns to be wasted as the bot spreads out its pieces too much until it becomes more clear where the most beneficial place to put them is.

 ## Version 3: Monte Carlo Tree Search (Mini/Maxing)